 The Beautiful Memory Initiative

-- Holding fun events at government hospitals at special times of year, such as Christmas, to celebrate life with fun experiences, such as animal petting zoos and pony rides.
+- Holding fun events for paediatric patients and caregivers at government hospitals at special times of year such as Christmas.
+This enables everyone to celebrate life with fun experiences such as animal petting zoos and pony rides.

-- Providing "Beautiful Memory" boxes and providing African Angel dresses made by The Conor James Foundation.
+- Providing African Angel dresses made by The Conor James Foundation.